 Verilog with Icarus

 This tutorial shows how to generate waveforms from Verilog using Icarus Verilog and view them in NovyWave.
+Icarus Verilog is an open-source Verilog simulator — it compiles your design into an intermediate form, then interprets it to produce simulation output including VCD waveform files.

 Prerequisites